honestws/NSS/README.md

 and you can log into the MySQL prompt using mysql -uroot -p and start executing queries without any problems.

-2. Configure the settings.py for the database in NSS-Backend/DATASET/DATASET/settings.py, NSS-Backend/MATRIX/MATRIX/settings.py
+2. Configure the three settings.py for the database in NSS-Backend/DATASET/DATASET/settings.py, NSS-Backend/MATRIX/MATRIX/settings.py
    and NSS-Backend/NSS/NSS/settings.py.
    A dictionary containing the settings for